maxthraxx/WFGY/wfgy_sdk/Adventure/Cave/SciSpace_98_Paper_Cave/README.md

 ---

-###### System Log:
+🧪 Debug:
-Some visitors try to brute-force the cave...
+Some people might try to brute-force this cave...
-For fun, I obfuscated the actual paper into a boring-looking link:
+😏 I might have hidden it here after all:  ⠀⠀⠀⠀⠀⠀⠀⠀
 https://zenodo.org/records/15564318